agentio/serviceinfrastructure/content/docs/details/demo.md

 ### ingress.yaml

 Here's the ingress.
 Note that we're using [microk8s](https://microk8s.io/) and the [NGINX Ingress Addon](https://microk8s.io/docs/addon-ingress), which we need to configure specially for gRPC.
 We're also using the [Cert Manager Addon](https://microk8s.io/docs/addon-cert-manager) to generate SSL certs from [Lets Encrypt](https://letsencrypt.org/), and we're serving the API on two domains:
-- stores.timbx.me, domain that we personally control and manage
+- stores.timbx.me, a domain that we personally control and manage
 - stores.endpoints.bobadojo.cloud.goog, a domain that Google manages for us using information that we put in our service config.

 ```